 More from Lake Show Life

-- Los Angeles Lakers: Anthony Davis likes the team’s defensive mentality right now
+- Los Angeles Lakers: Will Anthony Davis leave if the Lakers underperform?

 The Lakers must like Cacok to hand out a contract like that, and with good reason.
 Cacok was arguably the best rebounder in the nation last season, recording the highest defensive rebounding percentage (34 percent) and overall rebound percentage (24.4 percent) in all of college basketball.